-The 2 approved which did not meet all TAN15 tests related to application S/35070, conversion of terrace property to two self-contained flats.
+Residential C2

+E/35478 - repair and conversion of salem chapel in to 1 residential dwelling at salem chapel, campbell road, llandybie, ammanford, sa18 3up - 1 unit

+S/35089 - proposed removal of existing library and replacement with 2 detached dwellings at the former library, maes road, llangennech, llanelli, sa14 8ug - 2 units Non-Residential C2

+E/36676 - erection of a steel framed building 20m x 10m x 4.5m, the building will be used for the assembly of grp units pre delivery to clients at enclosure tec limited, rainbows end, shands road, ammanford, sa18 3qu - (0.02 ha)
-SD5.
-The area of land (ha) granted planning permission for new Indicator development on previously developed land and greenfield land during the year.

-Previously developed land (hectares) Authority's data Data not available.

-Greenfield land (hectares) Authority's data Data not available.

-Data not available.
-See explanation as part of introduction to SD Section above.
+Indicator SD5.
+The area of land (ha) granted planning permission for new development on previously developed land and greenfield land during the year.
+Previously developed land (hectares) Authority's data Data not available Constitution of the state of A the distributes Greenfield land (hectares) Authority's data Data not available Data not available.
+See explar nation as part of introduction to SD Section above.
+Indicator SD6.

-SD6.
 The area of public open space (ha) that would be lost and gained as a result of development granted planning permission during the quarter.

-Open space lost (hectares) Authority's data Data not available.

-Open space gained (hectares) Authority's data Data not available.

-Data not available.
-See explanation as part of introduction to SD Section above.
+Indicator gained as a result of development granted planning permission during the quarter.
+Indicator Authority's data gained as a result of development granted planning permission gained as a result of development granted planning permission during the quarter.
+Open space lost (hectares) Authority's data gained as a result of development granted planning permission during the quarter.
+Open space lost (hectares) Data not available Open space gained (hectares) gained as a result of development granted planning permission during the quarter.
+Open space lost (hectares) Data not available

-SD7.
-The total financial contributions (£) agreed from new Indicator development granted planning permission during the quarter for the provision of community infrastructure.
+Indicator SD7.
+The total financial contributions (£) agreed from new development granted planning permission during the quarter for the provision of community infrastructure.

-Gained via Section 106 agreements (£) Authority's data £3,761,362
+Gained via Section 106 agreements (£) Authority's data £843,773.71

-Gained via Community Infrastructure Levy (£) Authority's data Not applicable.
+Gained via Community Infrastructure Levy (£) Authority's data Not applicable